An isomorphism theorem for infinite reduced free products: Counterexamples and open questions

 In each part of the question, the items appear to be successively harder.
 In the first part we have real rank zero.
 A union of a circle with a line segment is one dimensional, so $C (X)$ is semiprojective.
 One might hope that there could be an ad hoc argument to prove such a theorem.
 An annulus is homotopy equivalent to a circle, but two dimensional.
 The three dimensional sphere has the same $K$-theory as the circle.
-However, aside for being of higher dimension, $C (S^3)$ is not $K_1$-injective, and we cannot find maps between $C (S^1)$ and $C (S^3)$ which are nontrivial on $K_1$.
+However, aside from being of higher dimension, $C (S^3)$ is not $K_1$-surjective, and we cannot find maps between $C (S^1)$ and $C (S^3)$ which are nontrivial on $K_1$.
 The second part of the question would add complexity by not assuming real rank zero.

 The purely infinite simple case is different, because there is now never a canonical choice of state, and because inner automorphisms need not respect states which are not tracial.
-We suggest the following questions.
+We suggest the questions below.
+To keep things simple, we discuss only free products of infinitely many copies of the same algebra.
+The discussion will use the following two results.